 You may have heard the term VPN used more and more frequently in recent years.
-VPN stands for Virtual Private Network, a VPN serves several purposes, including making online activities more secure.
+Short for Virtual Private Network, a VPN serves several purposes, including making online activities more secure.
 For that reason alone, we recommend that everyone use a VPN.

-A typical VPN consists of a network of servers, typically dotted all over the globe, run by a VPN provider.
-When a user signs up for and connects a device to a VPN service, two major things happen:
+A VPN consists of a network of servers, typically dotted all over the globe, run by a VPN provider.
+When a user signs up for and connects a device to a VPN service, two major things happen.

-- All traffic going to and from the connected device is encrypted.
+- All traffic going to and from the connected device becomes encrypted.